Lawns & Yards

 • Use slow-release fertilizer.
 These are designed to release fertilizer at a rate that plants can uptake the nutrients, which reduces nutrient runoff.

 • Use the right fertilizer for your needs.
-All fertilizer bags will contain three numbers separated by dashes (e.g. 5-0-5).
-Use ones where the middle number is zero, meaning that there is no phosphorus in the fertilizer.
+All fertilizer bags will contain three numbers separated by dashes.
+Use ones where the middle number is 0, meaning that there is no phosphorus in the fertilizer and follow the recommendations from your soil test.

 Note that it is illegal to apply fertilizer within 25’ of a waterbody covered by the Shoreland Water Quality Protection Act.
 For additional information, see DES’s fact sheet on lawn care in the protected shoreland.